-The DTAA, or Double Taxation Avoidance Agreement, is a tax treaty signed between two countries that helps taxpayers avoid paying double taxes on the exact source of income while providing specific benefits under the DTAA.
+The DTAA, or Double Taxation Avoidance Agreement, is a tax treaty signed between two countries that helps taxpayers avoid paying double taxes on the same income while providing specific benefits under the DTAA.
 An NRI, PIO, or OCI can relate to the situation when they are mindfully planning their stay in India so that the income does not become taxable in both countries.

-Now, the residential status is not always within our control, and due to unforeseen circumstances, the timeline of status can change, which means the income from a single source falls under the taxable category for both countries.
+Now, the residential status is not always within our control, and due to unforeseen circumstances, the timeline of status can change, which means the income from a single source may fall under the taxable category for both countries.
+In such cases, DTAA ensures that you either do not pay tax twice or receive a tax credit for taxes already paid abroad.

 An Understanding of DTAA